nelsonfigueroa/nelson.cloud/content/posts/2020-03-26-ruby-on-rails-route-helpers-vs-paths.md

 <%= link_to account.name, "/accounts/#{@account.id}" %>
 ```

 This also applies to nested routes.
-Lets say we have the following in `routes.rb`:
+Let's say we have the following in `routes.rb`:

 ```rb
 resources :accounts do